How to Create a Successful Marketing Strategy for 2020

 - Strengths – What is going or has gone well in my business?
 What gives us a competitive edge in our industry?
 What resources do we excel at?
 Did we have a positive ROI?
 Think about what makes your business unique while making your list of strengths.

 - Weaknesses – What has not been going well in my business?
 What are some disadvantages compared to our competitors?
+What is holding you back from reaching your ideal customer or maintaining your current customers?
 What resources do we lack or see weaknesses in?
 Did we have a negative ROI?
 Consider these questions as you go through your internal weaknesses.

 - Opportunities – What is happening outside of our organization that we can capitalize on?
 Opportunities are external aspects that epitomize the reasons why your business exists and prospers in the marketplace.